alwat91/marathoner/README.md

 # Marathoner
-This is a lightweight sight for keeping track of runs
+This is a lightweight app for keeping track of runs

 ## ERD